6 Ways to Successfully Hike the Inca Trail in the Rainy Season

 We saw people of all shapes, sizes and ages tackling the trek, and yes, they all made it to the end too.

 My point is that you don’t have to be in peak physical condition to complete the trek.
-And while the Bear is naturally strong and athletic, I can’t say the same for myself.
+And while the hubby is naturally strong and athletic, I can’t say the same for myself.
 I have a reasonable fitness level, but there’s no standard in the world by which I could be called athletic.
 Let’s just say that the last time I attempted a 10k race, I was passed by a lot of grandmothers (and no, I’m not kidding).

 Nonetheless, we didn’t do anything extra or special in preparation for the trek.
 We meant to (sorta), but it just didn’t happen.
 By some trick of fate or timing, we ended up on 3 hikes a few weeks before the trek – first in Guatavita, Colombia, and then on the islands of Lake Titicaca.
-In a strange way, I do think they helped, but only because they gave us a little taste of what it’s like to trek at high altitudes, and helped us acclimatize a little bit more.
+In a strange way, I do think they helped.
+But only because they gave us a little taste of what it’s like to trek at high altitudes, and helped us acclimatize a little bit more.

 On those mini-hikes, we definitely noticed the impact of less oxygen in the atmosphere.
 Breathing was more difficult and our muscles tired out more easily than usual.

-Most tour companies recommend that you spend at least a day or two acclimatizing to the high altitude, but we spent an entire week in Cusco the week before the trek, to be sure.
+Most tour companies recommend that you spend at least a day or two acclimatizing to the high altitude, but we spent an entire week in Cusco before the trek, to be sure.
 It definitely helped.
 We didn’t notice the altitude at all!

 We invested in Colombia high-tech breathable raincoats and quick dry pants, and are we ever glad we did.